 When you're feeling sick, good ol' H2O can be one of the most helpful drinks to sip on.
 Staying hydrated can help loosen trapped mucus, according to The Mayo Clinic.
-Try drinking at least the recommended 8 glasses of water a day to keep yourself fully hydrated, since we tend to lose more fluids when we're sick, The Mayo Clinic suggests.
+Try drinking at least the recommended eight glasses of water a day to keep yourself fully hydrated, as we tend to lose more fluids when we're sick, The Mayo Clinic suggests.

-Tomatoes are also a great food to eat when you're sick due to their high concentration of vitamin C. Just one medium tomato contains a little over 16 milligrams of vitamin C, which is a proven fuel to your body's immune system.
+Tomatoes are a great food to eat when you're sick due to their high concentration of vitamin C. Just one medium tomato contains more than 16 milligrams of vitamin C, which is a proven fuel to your body's immune system.
 In a German study published by Medizinische Monatsschrift fur Pharmazeuten, vitamin C was shown to be a vital part of the strength of the body's phagocytes and t-cells, two major components of the immune system.
-The researchers also noted that a deficiency in this nutrient can lead to a weaker immune system and a lower resistance to certain pathogens that can lead to illness.
+The researchers also noted that a deficiency in this nutrient can lead to a weaker immune system and lower resistance to certain pathogens that can lead to illness.

 Wild salmon is filled with zinc, a nutrient that has been proven to assist with reducing common cold symptoms.
 If you want your family, and especially your children, to avoid a cold this winter season, then you should be giving them zinc-rich foods.
 The Journal of Family Practice published a study examining the effects of zinc on the common cold in children ages one to 10 years old.
 Researchers found that zinc, in comparison to a placebo, significantly reduced the severity and duration of symptoms when taken within 24 hours of the onset of cold symptoms.

-The researchers noted that another trial involving children ages 6.5 to 10 years old proved zinc to also be a helpful component in preventing that cold.
-The children who took 15 mg zinc daily for seven months were found to be significantly less likely to catch a cold during flu season in comparison to those in the control group.
+The researchers noted that another trial involving children ages 6.5 to 10 years old also proved zinc to be a helpful component in preventing that cold.
+The children who took 15 milligrams of zinc daily for seven months were found to be significantly less likely to catch a cold during flu season in comparison to those in the control group.

 Believe it or not, dark chocolate can be extremely helpful in fighting off of a cold.
 Dark chocolate contains a heavy concentration of theobromine, an antioxidant that has been proven to alleviate coughing.
-A study published in Frontiers in Pharmacology found that theobromine is helpful in suppressing cough symptoms for people with bronchitis, but notes that more research needs to be done to fully confirm their findings.
+A study published in Frontiers in Pharmacology found that theobromine is helpful in suppressing cough symptoms for people with bronchitis, but notes that more research needs to be done to confirm the findings fully.

 Red peppers are another vitamin C-rich source for fighting colds.
-A 2013 review noted in a Harvard Health Letter found that consuming 200 milligrams of vitamin C every day can cut your risk of getting a cold in half, especially if you’re active.
-It also cut down the duration of symptoms by 8 percent in adults and 14 percent in children.
+A 2013 review noted in a Harvard Health Letter found that consuming 200 milligrams of vitamin C every day cut the risk of getting a cold in half for "extremely active" people.
+It also cut down the duration of symptoms by eight percent in adults and 14 percent in children.

 Extra Virgin Olive Oil

-Green tea is not only one of our recommended 5 Best Teas For Weight Loss, it's also one of the best sources for fighting off a cold.
-It contains flavonoids, an antioxidant that boosts immunity, and has anti-inflammatory properties, according to a study published in the Journal of Indian Society of Periodontology.
+Green tea is not only one of our recommended best teas for weight loss, but it's also one of the best sources for fighting off a cold.
+It contains flavonoids, an antioxidant that boosts immunity, and it has anti-inflammatory properties, according to a study published in the Journal of Indian Society of Periodontology.
 The study states that the antioxidant catechin, which is heavily prevalent in green tea, is known to be a powerful antibacterial and antiviral and can kill off cold-starting bacteria and the influenza virus.

 Spinach is a major superfood that is great for your overall health.
-Not only is it packed with digestion-regulating fiber, but it also contains vitamin C. Like with bell peppers and oranges, vitamin C is a powerful nutrient that can assist in preventing the common cold and help reduce symptoms of sickness.
+Not only is it packed with digestion-regulating fiber, but it also contains vitamin C. A powerful nutrient, vitamin C can assist in preventing the common cold and help reduce symptoms of sickness.

 Whole Grain Bread

-Whole grains contain anti-inflammatory properties, which allows for an increase of production of healthy bacteria, according to a study published by The American Journal of Clinical Nutrition.
-Seventy percent of your immune system lives in your gut, according to Tyeese L. Gaines, DO, in our list of 27 Doctors’ Own Cures for a Cold.
-So, it's important to keep your gut healthy if you want to fend off any cold-causing germs!
+Whole grains contain anti-inflammatory properties, which allows for an increase in production of healthy bacteria, according to a study published by The American Journal of Clinical Nutrition.
+Seventy percent of your immune system lives in your gut, so, it's important to keep it healthy if you want to fend off any cold-causing germs.

 Eggs, and especially the yolks, are packed with immunity-boosting nutrients.
-Eggs contain a high amount of vitamin D, a vitamin that’s vital in regulating and strengthening immunity.
+Eggs contain a high amount of vitamin D, which is vital in regulating and strengthening immunity.
 According to a study published in the journal JAMA, participants who took a daily serving of vitamin D in the wintertime were less likely to catch a cold or any other upper respiratory tract infection in comparison to those who did not.

 Garlic has built a reputation for being one of the best cold-curing foods, and for good reason.
 A review of the food published in the Cochrane Database of Systematic Reviews showed that a group of participants in a study who ate garlic over a three-month period only had 24 cases of the common cold total, a significant decrease in comparison to the 65 cases reported by the control group.
 However, the researchers noted that more studies need to be conducted in order to validate garlic's true impact on the common cold.

 Most nuts contain vitamin E, another vitamin that's crucial to fighting off sickness.
-A study published by the Journal of the American College of Nutrition found that taking 50 milligrams of vitamin E daily helped cigarette-smoking men who were 65 years and older living in cities reduce their risk of catching a cold by 28 percent, however the researchers noted that more studies need to be conducted in order to fully validate vitamin E's potential in preventing colds.
+A study published in the Journal of the American College of Nutrition found that taking 50 milligrams of vitamin E daily helped cigarette-smoking men who were 65 years and older living in cities reduce their risk of catching a cold by 28 percent.
+However, the researchers noted that more studies need to be conducted in order to fully validate vitamin E's potential in preventing colds.

 Light White Tuna

-Like salmon, light white tuna is also filled with zinc.
-This nutrient has a heavy impact on your immune system, and helps reduce symptoms of the common cold, according to a study by theCochrane Database of Systematic Reviews.
+Like salmon, light white tuna is filled with zinc.
+This nutrient has a heavy impact on your immune system and helps reduce symptoms of the common cold, according to a study published in theCochrane Database of Systematic Reviews.
 The study found that people who were ingesting at least 75 milligrams of zinc a day were relieved of their cold symptoms in a shorter amount of time in comparison to those who did not.

-Rosemary is not only a tasty herb to add to your next dinnertime dish, it's also an amazing anti-inflammatory and is a rich source of antioxidants.
+Rosemary isn't just a tasty herb to add to baked goods—it's also an amazing anti-inflammatory and is a rich source of antioxidants.
 Critical Reviews in Food Science and Nutrition noted that most herbs, such as rosemary, contain antioxidants that serve as anti-inflammatory properties in the body.
 This anti-inflammatory effect allows for better digestive and gut health, leading to a boost in your immune system to keep you healthy.

 Animal-based bone broths could be the key reason as to why soups are great for you when you're suffering from sickness.
 According to a study by the American College Of Chest Physicians, chicken soup's broth could be the reason for its anti-inflammatory effect on the body, which leads to relief from major cold symptoms.

 All-natural, raw honey not only tastes delicious but can also help soothe some symptoms of a cold.
-Honey is helpful in relieving sore and itchy throats, says this study published by the Iran Journal of Basic Medical Science.
+Honey is helpful in relieving sore and itchy throats, according to a study published in the Iran Journal of Basic Medical Science.
 The study also states that honey acts as an antibacterial, killing any germs in the body that can cause you to get sick.

 Miso is made from soy, which contains isoflavone antioxidants that help boost the immune system.
-This study published in the American Society for Clinical Nutrition showed that due to the antioxidant content in soy products, postmenopausal women were able to reduce inflammation in their bodies and boost their immunity.
+This study published in the American Journal of Clinical Nutrition showed that due to the antioxidant content in soy products, postmenopausal women were able to reduce inflammation in their bodies and boost their immunity.